Pramilashanmugam/Quiz/README.md

 # A Quiz about HTML CSS JAVASCRIPT
 ## Welcome to my [Quiz to check your knowledge](https://pramilashanmugam.github.io/Quiz/)

-The main purpose of developing this Quiz website is to help the user to check their knowledge on HTML, CSS and JavaScript Language and also educate them with correct answer incase if their answer was wrong.
+The main purpose of developing this quiz website is to help the user to check their knowledge of HTML, CSS and JavaScript and also educate them with correct answers especially if their answer was wrong.

-This website is very userfriendly and easy to navigate with no complexcity.
+This website is very user friendly and easy to navigate with no complexity.

-This website is responsive on all the screens, from Mobile to desktop.
+This website is responsive on all the screens, from mobile to desktop.

  ![Screenshot 2024-02-09 8 45 15 PM](https://github.com/Pramilashanmugam/Quiz/assets/150790058/e27b6e26-2aba-4f38-9568-e8ff20f64750)